 David Napp and Stacey Breitbart-Napp married in 1968.
 In 2001, they signed an agreement about how they would divide David’s interest in a limited partnership called DSN in case of a divorce.
-David agreed to transfer to DSN his holdings in various business entitles including a limited partnership called EMB/NHC LLC (“EMB”).
-These businesses were formed to buy real property in order to develop RV or mobile home parks.
+David agreed to transfer to DSN his holdings in various business entities including a limited partnership called EMB/NHC LLC (“EMB”).
+These companies were formed to buy real property to develop RV or mobile home parks.

 Under the agreement between David and Stacey, she would get 40% of DSN.
 She could keep the interest, sell it to a third party, or transfer it to David at fair value.

 Later in 2001, Stacey filed for divorce.
 In their divorce mediation, the couple agreed on how their property and debts would be divided and the DSN agreement was incorporated.
 As part of the divorce proceedings, Stacey transferred her 40% interest in DSN to David, he agreed to make a $500,000 payment to her for it and these became terms of the divorce decree.

 After the divorce was entered, Stacey asked for relief from the divorce decree; essentially asking the court to reopen the property division.
 She based the request on the financial information her husband failed to disclose to her – that one of the EBM partners had decided to sell the RV properties in the summer of 2003.
 She claimed that this could have affected her willingness to sell the DSN holdings to David.

 The court granted the motion.
 David appealed, but the Court of Appeals agreed that Stacey’s motion to reopen the divorce settlement should be granted.

 The Court Can Reopen its Approval of a Settlement Agreement